Detroit Marina Excavation and Resiliency Project

 A Regional Priority

-This project enjoys widespread community support including Marion County, Detroit Lake Marina, Kane's Marina, state and regional recreation and travel organizations, and the Detroit Lake Area Business and Recreation Association.
+This project enjoys widespread community support including Marion County, the City of Detroit, Detroit Lake Marina, Kane's Marina, state and regional recreation and travel organizations, and the Detroit Lake Area Business and Recreation Association.
 Additionally, the local jurisdictions throughout the surrounding North Santiam area are strong supporters of this project.
-Letters of support have been provided by USACE, USFS, Marion County, City of Detroit, and State Representative Jami Cate.
+Letters of support have been provided by U.S. Army Corps of Engineers(USACE), U.S. Forest Services(USFS), Marion County, City of Detroit, and State Representative Jami Cate.

 Supported by the Marion County HUD Consolidated Plan?